 Who gets moyamoya disease?

-Moyamoya disease can affect people from 1 to 60 years old, although most cases appear in people near the ages of 5 or 35 years old.
+Moyamoya disease can affect people from 1 to 60 years old, although most cases appear in people near the ages of 5 to 35 years old.
 Women have a higher incidence of moyamoya disease than men.
 Individuals of Japanese and Korean ancestry have a higher incidence of moyamoya disease compared to other ethnic groups.

 In the United States, the approximate incidence of moyamoya disease is 0.09 new patients per 100,000 people per year while the current prevalence is 0.9 cases of moyamoya disease per 100,000 people.